Free Bee Removal in Calgary

 and over again

-Likelyhood to sting Only if they feel threatened Rarely ever stings Stings without warning or reason
+Likelihood to sting Only if they feel threatened Rarely ever stings Stings without warning or reason

 Diet Feed on nectar and pollen.
 Feed on nectar and pollen.
 Feed on other insects,